cp2k/dbcsr/README.md

 to list all possible targets.

-If you want to change the compiler, you can either specify it directly:

-    make CC=clang FC=flang

-or update the provided `Makefile.inc` to fit your needs.
+Update the provided `Makefile.inc` to fit your needs (read the documentation inside the file for further explanations) and then run

+    make <target>

 Support for `cmake` is still considered experimental and may not cover all functionalities yet.
 If you are using `cmake` to build DBCSR, please make sure you can reproduce any errors using the plain `Makefile` before reporting them.